 - Once all the designs are traced with royal icing, remove paper clips and let the icing to dry and set completely.
 Depending on the humidity of your place, the royal icing needs anytime between one hour to overnight.

 Once they are completely set, carefully peel off the icing from the parchment paper.
 If the icing is completely set, the icing should separate for the sheets easily.
 If they don't, leave them aside a little longer until they are completely dry.
 Once peeled, the filigree designs are ready to be used.

 - They can be attached to cakes with dots of royal icing, either as flat deco or since they are all dry and set, they can even be attached in an upright position, depending on the design of the cake.

-Always remember to make slightly more that what you need to allow for breakages.
+Always remember to make slightly more than what you need to allow for breakages.

 And that is it, my filigree icing technique.
 Hope you find this technique useful.